 This stunning Byzantine-style scene of the Ascension forms part of a mural that was painted by the artist Maurizia Lees in 2010.
 The golden mural covers the entire sanctuary of the church of Our Lady of the Rosary in Brixton.
 It depicts all five of the Glorious Mysteries of the Rosary (the Resurrection, the Ascension, Pentecost, the Assumption and the Coronation of Our Lady).

-This particular scene reflects various details of the biblical account – Christ blessing the apostles with his right hand, the angels pointing to Christ’s eventual return and the trees of the Mount Olives (Luke 24:50,51; Acts 1:10-12).
+The icon also reflects various details of the biblical account – Christ blessing the apostles with his right hand, the haloed angels pointing to Christ’s eventual return and the trees of the Mount Olives (Luke 24:50,51; Acts 1:10-12).
+Note that there is also an extra apostle among the group (i.e. 12 not 11).
+This is possibly St Matthias, who had followed Christ from day one but was not yet an apostle (cf Acts 1:21-26).

 Where to find this work of art